kubevault/kubevault/docs/guides/secret-engines/postgres/csi-driver.md

 ## Test & Verify

-- **Create PVC:** Create a `PersistantVolumeClaim` with following data.
+- **Create PVC:** Create a `PersistentVolumeClaim` with following data.
 This makes sure a volume will be created and provisioned on your behalf.

     ```yaml
       apiVersion: v1